 What about loose skin?

 When you are getting your implants exchanged or removed, you may want to have excess skin removed as well.
 After hearing your goals and evaluating your current implants, Dr. Couvillion can discuss adding a breast lift to remove sagging skin.
+This is not an option for everyone, as performing a lift at the same time as removing implants cannot be performed safely for all patients.
+Some patients will need to have implants removed first and later have a lift performed.

 Will there be new scars?

-Whenever possible, Dr. Couvillion will try to make incisions for breast revision surgery in the same place as your original augmentation incisions.
+Whenever possible, Dr. Couvillion will try to make incisions for breast revision surgery in the same place as your original incisions.
 If this isn't possible, he will place the revision incisions where they are least visible.
-Revision surgery may use a periareolar incision (along the lower border of the areola), an inframammary incision (beneath the breast fold) or an incision that is shaped like an anchor.
+Revision surgery may use a periareolar incision (along the border of the areola), an inframammary incision (beneath the breast fold) or an incision that is shaped like an anchor.
 Dr. Couvillion will explain scar care instructions so your new incisions heal flat and blend with your normal skin.

 Do I have to change my implants?

 Although implants are long-lasting, they may require replacement eventually.
 Once you've had breast augmentation, it's important to get your implants examined at least once a year so Dr. Couvillion can help you determine if your implants need to be exchanged.
-With frequent advances in implant technology, you may prefer a new implant type or shapes to get a better outcome from breast revision surgery.
+With frequent advances in implant technology, you may prefer a new implant type or shape to get a better outcome from breast revision surgery.

 CHANGE YOUR MIND